 - Award Description: These travel funds are specifically designed for 1st and 2nd year DVM students in the UC Davis School of Veterinary Medicine for partial support of expenses associated with international experiences during the summer months which immediately follow the submission of their application.
 Students are encouraged to apply for travel support to obtain professional experience in research, clinical or both.
 Those students with research proposals are also encouraged to apply for Students Training in Advanced Research (STAR) funding, although there is no guarantee of funding from either program.
 Experiences in which students engage in clinical activities must have the on-site supervision of a veterinarian in the host country.
 This program is not intended to provide continued support for international experiences, projects, and/or collaborations.
 It is encouraged that other sources of funding will be sought after developing these first contacts (example: NIH).
 Although the choice of overseas sites is made by students who apply for this scholarship it is highly encouraged that students visit the International Programs website to learn about previous locations that students have been funded for.

 - Eligibility: Student is required to be in good academic standing and must not have any “Y” grades.
-First- and second-year DVM students in the UCD SVM must have a minimum GPA of 3.0 at time of award.
-If the GPA is below 3.0 at the time of award, the student will not be considered further.
-Applications from students who have not received scholarships from the School of Veterinary Medicine for International Travel will be given higher priority.
+First- and second-year DVM students in the UCD SVM must have a minimum GPA of 3.0 at the time of the committee’s review of applications.
+If the GPA is below 3.0 at the time the International Program Committee reviews the applications (generally late February), the student will not be considered further.
+Applications from students who have not previously received scholarships from the School of Veterinary Medicine for International Travel will be given higher priority.
 Refer to the Application Instructions and General Information for general eligibility and preparation of the proposal.

 - Funding: A quality international experience must be a minimum of 3 weeks not including travel dates.
 Applications outlining visits shorter than 3 weeks will not be considered for review and will be returned to the student.
 Maximum award amount is $2,500.
 The average funding has historically been $1,500.
 More cost-effective proposals that do not request the full available funding amount are encouraged.
 The money allocated for these international experiences can cover travel costs to the destination point, food and lodging ONLY.
 It does not support course fees, didactical material, or other purposes not related to the development of a veterinary career.
 Funding of applications received in response to this Announcement/Funding Opportunity, is contingent upon the availability of School funds for this program.
 Multiple applications to the same institution or program will require one cover page letter summarizing the group objectives and experiences.
 Individual applications will still be evaluated based on their own merit.
-These applications will be considered as a group, and reviewed competitively with only a subset being awarded.
+These applications will be considered as a group, and reviewed competitively; however, it is possible that only a subset of the best proposals may receive funding depending on the committee’s evaluation.
 The potential of any student traveling to a country with a security assessment that is deemed as 'high risk' will not be funded.
 If applicant is going to work with BSL2+ agents or biohazard materials, student is responsible for proper training i.e., by taking online courses offered via UCD EH&S for laboratory and research safety training.
 These classes can be viewed at: http://safetyservices.ucdavis.edu/tr/lmsL Once this training is accomplished, we will need proof of the accomplishment with copies of the “Certificates of Training” given by EH&S before any payment is processed.